vijayrathore8492/havildar/README.md

-# Havildar - A Error middleware for express js
+# Havildar - An Error middleware for express js

-## WHy to Use
+## Wyy to Use

 1. It has inbuilt HTTPClientError class, which you can use to create custom error classes.